pketh/pketh.github.io/_posts/2025-12-02-lifetime-plans.md

 Software designers and engineers regular build products with original ideas and choose to make their jobs harder, by increasing code complexity, so that users can have an inviting, easier-to-use, and lower-friction, time using it.

-But on the business-side, the same companies conservatively choose the subscription model because of the aforementioned reasons of being easier to predict.

-companies tend to be really conservative with their business models
+But on the financial-side, web-based software companies tend to be really conservative with their business models and choose subscription-only models by default.
+It's never even questioned, but I think it should be.
+Just like with dev work, pricing models can also take on behind-the-scenes complexity to give users a better experience.

-but maybe it’s okay for businesses models to shoulder painful burdens/ burdensome complexity?

-So minimum variability (subscriptions) are easiest to plan for, but maximum variability (one-time purchases) are hardest to plan for,

-you can have both: kinopio Mix of predictable and unpredictqble revenue streams. lifetime = <10% bc there aren't versions on the web. cant reasonably run and maintain multiple independent web client and server versions.
+If low-variability/high-tail income (subscription MRR) is easiest to plan for, but high-variability/short-tail income (lifetime purchases) is peaky and harder to plan for – but they can work together.
+If you position and price it right, the ideal customers for perpetual, or version-based, pricing will be very different than the ideal subscription customers.

-[graph of slowly increasing line for mrr, and another line v spikey for lifetime purchase supplementing it]
+> [graph of slowly increasing line for mrr, and another line v spikey for lifetime purchase supplementing it]. y = low $ -> high $. y = time.
+figcap: recurring revenue is slow and steady. single purchases (lifetime plans, but also donations and merch) are highly variable and supplementary.